Les Crane: Marriages

 Crane was married five times.
-The 1964 Look magazine profile includes a photograph of him with his second wife Eve (née Ford).
-The text of the article says he was helping raise the younger two of her three children from her previous marriage that had ended in divorce.
+A 1964 Look magazine profile of Crane included a photograph of him with his second wife, Eve (née Ford).
+The article noted that Crane was helping raise the younger two of her three children from her previous marriage, which had ended in divorce.
 Her oldest child was at boarding school in Oregon.
-Look photographer Bob Sandberg captured the two younger children watching their mother and Crane play the game of Go on the lawn of their home in Oyster Bay, Long Island.
+Look photographer Bob Sandberg captured the two younger children watching their mother and Crane play a game of Go on the lawn of their home in Oyster Bay, Long Island.

-Hal Humphrey devoted this entire Los Angeles Times column, dated October 27, 1965, to Les Crane's statements about his bad experiences with ABC network executives.
-Humphrey says the termination of The Les Crane Show eight months earlier had a direct connection to his separation from his wife Eve.

-According to Los Angeles Times entertainment columnist Hal Humphrey, the marriage of Crane and Eve Ford Crane, and his relationships with her three children, fell apart immediately after the February 1965 decision by network executives to cancel The New Les Crane Show and to fire him.
-During March, he traveled to Los Angeles to film his guest-star appearance on Burke's Law.
-He appeared in one scene of an episode titled "Who Killed the Card?" that was telecast on May 5, 1965.
+According to Los Angeles Times entertainment columnist Hal Humphrey, the marriage of Crane and Eve Ford Crane, and his relationships with her three children, fell apart immediately after the February 1965 decision by network executives to cancel The New Les Crane Show and to dismiss him.

-Veteran Associated Press reporter Bob Thomas reported Tina Louise's comments on her long distance relationship with Les Crane in 1965 and their plans for an April 3, 1966 wedding.
+The following month, Crane traveled to Los Angeles to film his guest cameo appearance on the TV series Burke's Law.
+He appears in one scene of an episode titled "Who Killed the Card?" that was telecast on May 5, 1965.

-On March 20, 1965, during Crane's visit to Los Angeles, at a discothèque called the Daisy Club, he met actress Tina Louise for the first time when screenwriter and television writer Paddy Chayefsky introduced him to her, as he told columnist Humphrey and as she told veteran Associated Press journalist Bob Thomas (reporter).
-This was during the first season of her success with Gilligan's Island.
-Though Crane's stay in Los Angeles was brief, a long-distance relationship between him and Louise developed.
-She provided Thomas, the experienced reporter, with details of how they maintained the relationship while their respective television shows kept them working on opposite coasts, (Nightlife placed him in New York for the summer of 1965) and each had only weekends for airline travel, without a vacation.
+On March 20, 1965, during Crane's visit to a Los Angeles discothèque called the Daisy Club, he met actress Tina Louise for the first time when screenwriter and television writer Paddy Chayefsky introduced her.
+She described their meeting to the columnist Humphrey and to veteran Associated Press journalist Bob Thomas.
+This was during her first season with Gilligan's Island.
+Although Crane's stay in Los Angeles was brief, a long-distance relationship developed between him and Louise.
+She provided Thomas with details of how they maintained contact while their respective television shows kept them working on opposite coasts.
+Nightlife had taken him to New York City for the summer of 1965, and both had only weekends for airline travel but no vacation time.

-Les Crane and Eve Ford Crane divorced in 1965 before his interview with Hal Humphrey.
-In 1966, he married Tina Louise.
-Their only child together was Caprice Crane (b.
-1970), who became an author, screenwriter and television producer.
+Les Crane and Eve Ford Crane divorced in 1965 prior to his interview with Humphrey.
+In 1966, Crane married Louise.
+Their only child together, Caprice Crane, was born in 1970; she became an author, screenwriter and television producer.

-Crane and Louise can be seen as actors in a joint appearance on a 1969 segment of Love, American Style entitled "Love and the Advice-Givers."
+Crane and Louise acted together in a 1969 segment of the television comedy Love, American Style titled "Love and the Advice-Givers."
 By then, television viewers had not seen Crane hosting a talk show for a year.
-He and Louise divorced in 1971, during the peak of the success of his spoken word album that included the poem "Desiderata."
+He and Louise divorced in 1971 during the peak of his success with Desiderata, his spoken word album.